Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 There are natural wooden hot tubs and those that are lined with fiberglass.
 There is a clear difference in price between wood and fiberglass, whereas those made of fiberglass are a little more expensive – but last longer.

 The wood-burning hot tubs come with completely insulated walls, floor, and lid – if desired, thus providing complete insulation and protection against heat loss.
 The cleaning and maintenance of a hot tub are very easy and inexpensive, with simple cleaning agents.

 In addition, you can install a complete SPA system.
 This SPA system includes a bubble massage system and a water massage system.
 In addition, you have beautiful LED lights, which are particularly durable and straightforward.

 Walls and benches are customizable on all plastic models and individually configurable.
-Even with the colour selection, you have an extensive colour palette available.
-In addition, you have a low water capacity of 1400-16000 litres and the fiberglass benches contribute to water reduction.
+Even with the color selection, you have an extensive color palette available.
+In addition, you have a low water capacity of 1400-16000 liters and the fiberglass benches contribute to water reduction.